royapakzad/multilingual_guardrail/README.md

 │   └─ flowjudge_criteria.txt     # FlowJudge evaluation criteria
 │
 ├─ data/
-│   ├─ sample_scenarios.csv       #has all 60 scenarios (30 in En and 30 farsi translated)
+│   ├─ scenarios.csv       #has all 60 scenarios (30 in En and 30 farsi translated)
 │   └─ scenarios_sample_short.csv #only has 4 scenarios (for tetsing)
 │
 ├─ outputs/                       # Results are written here